SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/standard-app/requirements/security.md

 * You must specify a secure [redirect URL][11].
   * Run the redirect URL through Qualys SSL Labs, SSL Server tests, and aim for an A.
   * You must support TLS 1.2.
+You may support TLS 1.3.
   * We will not accept any sites where SSL 2.0 or 3.0 is supported.
 * Any code must run with SSL in your cloud.
-  * We will not host any partner application on `online.superoffice.com`
+  * We will not host any partner application on `online.superoffice.com`.
   * SuperOffice CRM Online requires that all applications support a secure SSL environment.
 * Maintain separate environments for production and non-production systems (development).
 Developers should not have unmonitored access to production environments.